 The Perdido River serves as the state line, separating Florida from Alabama.
-The Perdido has been designated an Outstanding Florida Water and Special Water system, a canoe trail, and a recreation area.
-The upper part of the river is a shifting sand river system, which are unique to portions of Northwest Florida, south Alabama, southern Mississippi and extreme eastern Louisiana, while the lower end of the river is characteristic of a black water stream.
-Currently the District owns 6,261 acres in fee and 4 acres in less-than-fee between the Perdido River and Bay.
+The Perdido River has been designated an Outstanding Florida Water and Special Water system; a canoe trail; and a recreation area.
+The upper part of the river is a shifting sand river system, unique to portions of Northwest Florida, south Alabama, southern Mississippi and eastern Louisiana, while the lower end of the river is characteristic of a black water stream.
+The District owns 6,261 acres in fee and 4 acres in less than fee between the Perdido River and Bay.